-At Ashmore we believe that our reputation as an ethical, trustworthy provider of investment services is essential to our core purpose of helping our clients to build their financial security.
-We seek to establish and maintain long-term relationships with our clients and intermediaries.
-We believe this to be a fundamental pre-requisite for the growth of our business.
+Ashmore believes that its reputation as an ethical, trustworthy provider of investment services is essential to its core purpose of helping clients to build their financial security.
+Ashmore seeks to establish and maintain long-term relationships with its clients and intermediaries and believes this to be a fundamental pre-requisite for the growth of its business.

-Responsible investing across our themes
+Responsible investing across Ashmore's themes

-We aim to ensure that investments we make comply with their own industry standards and best practice, treat their employees fairly, have active community programmes and operate with sensitivity to the environment.
+Ashmore aims to ensure that the governance bodies of the investments it makes comply with their own industry standards and best practice, treat their employees fairly, have active community programmes and operate with sensitivity to the environment.
 Ashmore has made investments in a number of renewable energy projects in different countries including hydro-electricity, geothermal energy and sugar-based ethanol production.
 Investments have also been made in a Middle East based technology company which provides systems products and services for the reduction and recycling of waste and the preservation, protection and restoration of the environment; and, in China, in a company which makes batteries for electric vehicles, principally for use in buses.
-These investments on behalf of our clients reflect our overall approach to combining ethical investing with sound business practice.
+These investments on behalf of clients reflect Ashmore's overall approach to combining ethical investing with sound business practice.

-Amongst the initiatives we are undertaking in South America, we have established an Environmental and Social Management System (ESMS) for the management of investments of a new investor fund in Colombia within the Alternatives investment theme.
+Amongst the initiatives undertaken in South America, is the establishment of an Environmental and Social Management System (ESMS) for the management of investments of a new investor fund in Colombia within the Alternatives investment theme.
 This fund has been developed in a form and substance acceptable to the Inter-American Development Bank (IDB) and International Finance Corporation (IFC).

-Our funds and segregated accounts each have a specific investment mandate which sets out the parameters for investment.
-Within our Equities and Corporate Debt themes we are able to screen our client portfolios to meet client requirements for geographic, sector and stock specific restrictions.
+Ashmore's funds and segregated accounts each have a specific investment mandate which sets out the parameters for investment.
+Within the Equities and Corporate Debt themes Ashmore is able to screen client portfolios to meet client requirements for geographic, sector and stock specific restrictions.
 Stock specific restrictions may include securities which meet clients' own ESG criteria.

-Examples of investment areas where we can offer screening of portfolios based on (or informed by) client requirements (using recognised investment industry identifiers and coding into our portfolio management system) include:-
+Examples of investment areas where screening of portfolios can be offered based on (or informed by) client requirements (using recognised investment industry identifiers and coding into Ashmore's portfolio management system) include:-